Position Summary: Be EPIC and help Empower People In Communities!

 Glade Run’s Psychiatric Rehabilitation program, EPIC, assists adults who struggle with serious, persistent mental health diagnoses develop the necessary skills to overcome the functional impairments they experience as a result of their mental health.
 EPIC provides services in both Beaver and Butler Counties.

 The Psychiatric Rehabilitation Services (PRS) Worker is responsible for a caseload of persons with long-term psychiatric disabilities and will work to increase their functioning level so they can be successful and satisfied in their environments of choice while living, learning, working and socializing.
 Responsibilities include maintaining an individual caseload of consumers and completing daily progress documentation, assessment, and identification of goal plans to assist members in reaching their goals of choice.
-Since services are provided individually in the consumers community and/or home environment, travel is required to these locations.
+Services may be provided via site based group or individually (mobile) in the consumer's community and/or home environments.
+Since services may be provided individually in the consumers community and/or home environment, travel is required to these locations.

 - Paid Certification Training Available